-- (4) Finding instruments for prices.
-Most empirical applications of this class of models have ignored the potential endogeneity of prices.4 However, it is well known that simultaneity and endogeneity are potentially important issues in any demand estimation.
-Prices are determined in the equilibrium of the market and depend on all the exogenous variables affecting demand and supply.
-Therefore, we expect prices to be correlated with the error terms ξ in the demand equations.
-Correlation between regressors and the error term implies that the OLS method is an inconsistent estimator of the parameters in demand equation.
-The typical solution to this problem is using instrumental variables.
-In the context of this model, the researcher needs at least as many instruments as prices, that is, J. The ideal case would be to have information on production costs for each individual good.
-However, this type of information is rarely available. - (5) Predicting the demand of new goods.
+(5) Predicting the demand of new goods.
 In the literature of demand of differentiated products, a class of problem that has received substantial attention is the evaluation or prediction of the demand of a new product.
 Trajtenberg (1989), Hausman (1996), and Petrin (2002) are some of the prominent applications that deal with this empirical question.
-In a demand system in product space, estimating the demand of a new good, say good J+1, requires estimates of the parameters associated with that good: α{J+1} , β{J+1} and $\{\gamma{J+1,j}: j=1,2,...,J+1\}$.
-Of course, this makes it impossible to make counterfactual predictions, that is, predicting the demand of a product that has not yet been introduced in any market.
+In a demand system in product space, estimating the demand of a new good, say J + 1, requires estimates of the parameters associated with that good: α{J+1} , β{J+1} and $\{\gamma{J+1,j} : j = 1, 2, ..., J + 1\}$.
+Of course, this makes it impossible to make counterfactual predictions, that is, predict the demand of a product that has not been introduced in any market yet.
 But it also limits the applicability of this model in cases where the new product has been introduced very recently or in very few markets, because we may not have enough data to estimate these parameters.

-2.2.5 Dealing with limitations
+2.5.
+Dealing with some of the limitations: Hausman on cereals

-Hausman (1996) studies the demand for ready-to eat (RTE) cereals in US.
+• Hausman (1996) studies the demand for ready-to eat (RTE) cereals in US.
 This industry has been characterized by the dominant position of six multiproduct firms and by the proliferation of many varieties.
-During the period 1980-92, the RTE cereal industry was among the most prominent in the introduction of new brands within U.S. industries, with approximately 190 new brands added to the pool of existing 160 brands.
+During the period 1980-92, the RTE cereal industry was among the most prominent introducers of new brands within U.S. industries, with approximately 190 new brands added to the pool of existing 160 brands.
 Hausman shows that using panel data from multiple geographic markets, together with assumptions on the spatial structure of unobserved demand shocks and costs, it is possible to deal with some of the problems mentioned above within the framework of demand systems in product space.
 He applies the estimated system to evaluate the welfare gains from the introduction of Apple-Cinnamon Cheerios by General Mills in 1989.

 (1) Data.
 The dataset comes from supermarket scanner data collected by Nielsen company.
 It covers 137 weeks (T = 137) and seven geographic markets (M = 7) or standard metropolitan statistical areas (SMSAs), including Boston, Chicago, Detroit, Los Angeles, New York City, Philadelphia, and San Francisco.
-Though the data includes information from hundreds of brands, the model and the estimation concentrates on 20 brands classified into three segments: adult (7 brands), child (4 brands), and family
+Though the data includes information from hundreds of brands, the model and the estimation concentrates in 20 brands classified in three segments: adult (7 brands), child (4 brands), and family (9 brands).
+Apple-Cinnamon Cheerios are included in the family segment.
+We index markets by m, time by t, and brands by j, such that data can be described as $\{p{jmt}, q{jmt} : j = 1, 2, ..., 20; m = 1, 2, ..., 7; t = 1, 2, ..., 137\}$.
+Quantities are measured is physical units.
+There are not observable cost shifters.